internalfx/rethinkdbfs-spec/README.md

 that do not have a Stream abstraction, drivers MUST create an abstraction that supports streaming.

-In the case of open_upload_stream, the driver returns a Stream to which the application will write the contents of the file.
+In the case of `open_upload_stream`, the driver returns a Stream to which the application will write the contents of the file.
 As the application writes the contents to the returned Stream, the contents are uploaded as chunks in the chunks collection.
 When the application signals it is done writing the contents of the